jfbu/xint/README.md

 Instructions for custom installation
 ====================================

 The `*sty` files are extracted via the command `etex xint.dtx`.

-To build the PDF, check instructions in extracted `xint.tex`.
+This produces also other files which (apart from this `README.md`) are of use only to build the PDF documentation.
+Either move them to the trash or check instructions in extracted `xint.tex` if you want to do the PDF build (spoiler: this can also be done exerting `latex` directly on `xint.dtx`...).

 The recommended TeX directory structure is: